SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 Below is a table showing all possible settings for the connector.

-As shown above, all of these settings should be prefixed with `rabbit:client:`
+As shown above, all of these settings should be prefixed with `rabbitmq:client:`

 |Key|Description|Default|
 |---|---|---|